Tekcoder/OC_P7/readme.md

 	2. Put focus on user's location [done]

-	3. Specific color marker on that location
+	3. Specific color marker on that location [done]

 	4. If restaurants aren't visible, don't put them in the menu.
-Else show them in the menu [almost done]
+Else show them in the menu [WIP]

-	5. When you click on a restaurant, show its google street view photo [Issues with integration of API]
+	5. When you click on a restaurant, show its google street view photo [WIP]

-	6. Filter tool display restaurant b/w X and Y stars. [almost done]
+	6. Filter tool display restaurant b/w X and Y stars.
+[WIP]

 ## STEP 2: ADD RESTAURANTS AND REVIEWS